Order by noon for same-day delivery · Mon–Sat across Los Angeles

 • Gift add-ons: A lasting detail from an event or delivery.

 Dry lavender in small bunches with good airflow and low light.
 If fragrance matters most, hang it before the blooms are fully open.
-For more ideas on drying flowers well, our hang dry flowers guide is worth bookmarking.
+This guide to hang dry flowers is a practical next step.

 4. Wellness and corporate gifting